SWEN-712/machine-learning-ks3057/README.md

 2. Intersection of all three users' hashtags

 ## Generation
-1. Please add your API keys, marked by XXX by editing the scripts.
+1. Please add your Twitter and Microsoft Azure API keys, marked by XXX by editing the scripts.
+2. When entering the azure url, please ensure that it is the endpoint for sentiment analysis
-2. Please go over requirements.txt for all dependencies and ensure they are installed
+3. Please go over requirements.txt for all dependencies and ensure they are installed

 ###### 1.  analyse_jenny_tweets.py